KNBahir/Tableau-Task-EduBridge/README.md

 A dialogue box will appear for Calculation

-  Step 5: In that dialogue box we can name it as we wanted and the syntax for the calculation is
+  Step 5: In that dialogue box we can name it as Employee Id (Id) and the syntax for the calculation is

       LEFT('0000000',( 7 - LEN(STR([Emp id]))))
       +